mmphego/mmphego.github.io/_posts/2026-02-28-How-I-Built-20+-Custom-AI-Coding-Skills-to-Automate-My-Entire-Engineering-Workflow.md

 It's now 5 PM and I haven't touched either of those things.

-Instead, I spent the morning reviewing a PR — not the code itself, but the *ceremony* around it.
-Push the branch, create the PR, write the description, request a review, wait.
-Review comments come in.
+Instead, I spent the morning reviewing a PR - not the code itself, but the *ceremony* around it.
+* Push the branch,
+* create the PR,
+* write the description,
+* request a review,

+Wait for the reviewer to leave comments.
+* Review comments.
 Some valid, some outdated references to code that was already refactored.
-Fix the valid ones.
-Re-push.
-Watch CI.
-A test fails — not my code, a flaky integration test.
-Re-run.
-Wait.
-Green.
-Merge.
-Delete the branch.
-Pull main.
-Rinse.
-Repeat. *Why didn't I become a mining engineer?
-They get CTC bonuses and nobody asks them to rebase.*
+* Fix the valid ones.
+Re-push -> Watch CI -> A test fails — Phew!!! not my code, a flaky integration test -> Re-run -> Wait -> Green -> Merge -> Delete the branch -> Pull main.
+* Rinse.
+Repeat. *Questioning myself why didn't I become a mining engineer?
+Atleast those guys get CTC bonuses and nobody asks them to rebase.*

 After lunch, CI broke on a different service.
 I spent 40 minutes copying logs from GitHub Actions, scrolling through walls of output to find the actual error.
 It was a dependency conflict.
 Fixed it in 3 minutes.
 Finding it took 40.

 Then a deployment verification. `kubectl get pods`.
 One pod in `CrashLoopBackOff`.
 Missing environment variable.
 Check Vault.
 Rotate the secret.
 Redeploy.
 Verify again.

 By 5 PM I'd done *work* — real, necessary work.
 But none of it was the work I set out to do.
 None of it required my engineering judgment.
-It was toil.
-Skilled toil, but toil.
+It was ceremony.
+Skilled ceremony, but ceremony.

 Here's what made it sting: I'd spent the previous months building an AI agent service for the business — a multi-agent system that does complex domain reasoning autonomously.
 Thirty-plus specialized agents coordinating through a sequential pipeline.
 It handles ambiguous requests, routes to the right domain expert, reasons about failures, and produces answers.

-And *I* was still manually copying CI logs.
+And *I* was still manually copying CI and ArgoCD logs.

 The irony was loud enough that I couldn't ignore it anymore.